-- Interface the 5082 to your IBM-compatible PC and the Micro PC Expansion Cards. - Set up communications between the 5082 and a terminal or PC. - Gain an understanding of the operation of 5082 hardware using CAMBASIC IV programming language.
+- Interface the 5083 to your IBM-compatible PC and the Micro PC Expansion Cards. - Set up communications between the 5083 and a terminal or PC. - Gain an understanding of the operation of 5083 hardware using CAMBASIC IV programming language, and the monitor software for C and assembly programming.